biswajitcsecu/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

    :lines: 41-46

 Each tensor is a shared pointer to a :term:`Tensorview`, which is the interface backends implement for tensor use.
 When there are no more references to the tensor view, it will be freed when convenient for the backend.
-See the :doc:`../../backends/cpp-api` documentation for details on how to work with ``Tensor``.

 .. _initialize_inputs: